stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 - Wiki.JS: CMS for the wiki (You are here :))
 - Docker: For hosting Wiki.JS and psql database
 - Wazuh: For security and log analysis
-- Cloudflared: For remote tunnel and access with cloudflare

 # @Home infrastructure